Priory of Vrana

+The Priory of Vrana (prioratus Auranae, vránai perjelség, vranski priorat) is a ruined monastery near the Croatian town of Vrana.
+During the medieval period the monastery is mentioned in historical sources since 11th century as fortress of Vrana (castrum Auranae) and Benedictine monastery.

 History

 Background

 In 1076, Croatian King Demetrius Zvonimir granted the monastery of St. Gregory in Vrana to Pope Gregory VII.
 The monastery was used as a residence for papal legates visiting Croatia.
 In the 12th century, the Knights Hospitaller and the Templars had a significant influence in the Kingdom of Croatia.
 The Templars established the "province of Hungary and Slavonia" in the 1160s, which covered Croatia and the Kingdom of Hungary.
 Around this period, the Templars gained the Vrana monastery.
 According to historian Angelo de Benvenuti, it was Hungarian King Béla II who established two Templar priories, the Priory of Bela, in the town of Bela near Varaždin, and the Priory of Vrana which was subordinated to the former.
 The historian Josip Kolanović considered that it was the Holy See that gave Vrana to the Templars.
+After Templars took over the complex, the monastery was fortified by strong three-layered walls, moat and a drawbridge, whose remains are visible to this day.

 The Hungarian, and later Hungarian-Slavonian priory, was not autonomous langue.
 Until middle of 13th century and since first third of the 14th century the Italian grand prior was in charge for its affairs, although in many cases it was counted as one of the German "provinces".

 The head of priory was equal to the bishops in hierarchy of the order and entitled to permanent seat in the royal council and in the House of Lords.
 The seat of the priory was in a short period in the Dalmatian town Vrana.
 After the town fell into Venetian hands in 1409, the priory had nothing to do with Vrana and all of its estates were limited to Hungarian territory.